-Four competitions for individuals will be held, based on fastest overall, fastest novice, most improved senior (adult aged under 40 at start of Series) and most improved veteran (aged40 or over at start of Series).
+Four competitions for individuals will be held, based on fastest overall, fastest novice, most improved senior (adult aged under 40 on the date of the first event in the Series for that year) and most improved veteran (aged 40 or over on the date of the first event in the Series for that year).
 Points are awarded at each event for each competition.
 Below are the details of who qualifies for which competition.
 The details of how the points are worked out is explained here.

 For the points tables based on fastest actual times all riders will be divided into one of four categories based on results in the first event in the Series.
 The categories are: yellow jersey, green jersey, white jersey and polka dot jersey .
 There will be a points competition between riders in the same jersey category based on actual times.